carmenere/easy-sql/indexes/indexes.md

 # INCLUDE indexes
 It is not always possible to extend an index with all the columns required by a query:
-• for a unique index, adding a new column may break the unique constraint;
+- for a **unique index**, adding a new column may break the unique constraint;
-• the index access method may not provide an operator class for the data type of the column to be added;
+- the **index access method** may not provide an operator class for the data type of the column to be added;

-But it is possible to include columns into an index without making them a part of the index key.
+But it is **possible** to **include columns into an index without making them a part of the index key**.
 It will of course be impossible to perform an index scan based on the included columns.

 ```sql